glentner/hypershell/docs/_include/submit_help.rst

 ``--initdb``
     Auto-initialize database.

-    If a database is configured for use with the workflow (e.g., PostgreSQL), auto-initialize tables if they don't already exist.
+    If a database is configured for use with the workflow (e.g., Postgres), auto-initialize tables if they don't already exist.
 This is a short-hand for pre-creating tables with the ``hs initdb`` command.
 This happens by default with SQLite databases.